-- The report details the final Housing Revenue Account budget proposals for 2020/21 and the proposed rents and service charges for the coming financial year, commencing on 1st April 2020. - In setting the rent level for 2020/21 the Council has ensured that it has complied with the Policy for Social Housing Rents which was issued by Welsh Government in December 2019.
-The maximum allowable uplift has been set at CPI (as at September 2019) 1.7% plus 1%. - The Council proposes to increase its rent by an average of 2.7% and this would result in the Council's average rent falling just below Welsh Government's target rent band.
+• The report details the final Housing Revenue Account budget proposals for 2021/22 and the proposed rents and service charges for the coming financial year.

+- In setting the rent level for 2021/22 the Council has ensured that it has complied with the Policy for Social Housing Rents which was issued by Welsh Government in November 2020.
+The maximum allowable uplift has been set at CPI (as at September 2020) 0.5% plus 1%. - The Council proposes to increase its rent by an average of 1.5%.
+Due to Covid 19, the Welsh Government has suspended Target Rent Bands which will be reviewed next year.
+This year a method of self- certification will be used.